+If not getting the help you need causes other problems, it is very useful to say so.
+They won't make the connection for themselves.
 Having to be supervised by his mum all the time causes difficulties for Alfie's self-esteem (which makes him more likely to be sad and angry and have difficult behaviour).
 If he could have help from other people to engage in swimming and other activities this would improve.

+It is important that they understand how often you need help.
+So try to make sure you have said how often each thing happens.
 Alfie needs help to take his medication twice a day and to go to therapy at CAMHS once a week.
 Getting him to take his medication can take 2 minutes or it can take 30.
 Calming him and getting him to his therapy appointment takes 60-90 minutes to get there, 30 minutes back.

+If you anyone helps your child by reminding or encouraging them to do things, explain it.
 Alfie needs reminding and encouraging to do almost everything.

-If you disagree with anything in the papers they sent you, you need to tell them what was wrong and why this isn't right.
+If you disagree with anything

+in the papers they sent you,

+you need to tell them what

+was wrong and why this

+isn't right.